laqme/koitieq/_chapters/05-koi.md

 If _paı_{:.t} means "▯ is a friend of ▯", can we say _ké paı_{:.t} to mean "the friend"?

 Well... maybe.
 Toaqists certainly do this a lot, but it really faces the same problem as "underfilling", as we discussed in the previous chapter: "the friend" of _whom_?
-It's hard to pick a reasonable default.
+It's hard to pick a reasonable default to fill the second slot with.

 In a future lesson, we'll learn how to make a noun from a verb while also filling the second slot.
 But for now, let's pretend you can only make nouns out of one-slot verbs.